-- Grade S for steel bolts and studs
+- Grade S for steel bolts and studs.

-- · Grade 3 for steel nuts
+- Grade 3 for steel nuts.

-- Grade A2 for all stainless steel fasteners
+- Grade A2 for all stainless steel fasteners.

-Correction factors
+Table 21: Correction factors

-If the fasteners are of a dissimilar condition to the fasteners previously mentioned, then multiply by the applicable correction factor.
+If the fasteners are of a dissimilar condition to the fasteners previously mentioned, then multiply by the appropriate correction factor.